Brisbane in July means it is mid-winter in our Queensland capital.

 A mostly dry month with an average of 3 rainy days per month and on average rainfall of 23mm.
 This leads to many days with clear blue skies, warm days with cooler, crisp nights and low humidity.
 Some of our shorter daylight hours for Brisbane during this month, but starting to draw out a bit by the end of the month.

-# - I have quoted Gold Coast sea temperature because the data I found for Brisbane was a bit difficult to interpret.
+# - Gold Coast sea temperature has been used because the data for Brisbane was hard to find.
 Moreton Bay can have significantly different temperatures than the general ocean temperatures and realistically you don't come to Brisbane for the beach, but you do go to Gold and Sunshine Coasts for that.
 This is just an indication.

 These dates are a rough guide to holidays in both NSW and Qld which have most influence on holidaying in Brisbane and Queensland.